sahilt20/fresh_resume/content/jobs/Fidelity International/index.md

 url: 'https://www.fidelityinternational.com/'
 ---

-- Worked on Data pipelines build with python, Apache NiFi, Control-M, Snowflake and oracle.
+- Data Pipeline Development: Engineered data pipelines utilizing Python, Apache NiFi, Control-M, Snowflake, and Oracle for robust data integration and management.
-- Worked on Python code generator for developing API frameworks(Flask RestFul and FastAPI).
+- API Framework Development: Developed a Python code generator to facilitate the creation of API frameworks using Flask RESTful and FastAPI, enhancing development efficiency.
-- Solid ability to write and optimize diverse SQL queries, working knowledge of RDBMS.
+- SQL Proficiency: Demonstrated strong ability to write and optimize complex SQL queries, with a solid understanding of relational database management systems (RDBMS).
-- Excellent understanding Agile and Scrum development methodology.
+- Agile and Scrum Methodologies: Possess a comprehensive understanding of Agile and Scrum development methodologies, promoting iterative development and team collaboration.
-- Passionate about gleaning insightful information from massive data assets and developing a culture of sound, data-driven decision making.
+- Data-Driven Decision Making: Passionate about extracting valuable insights from large datasets and fostering a culture of informed, data-driven decision-making within organizations.
-- Worked on designing and developing CI/CD pipelines using Bamboo, Docker, Jenkins, Bitbucket and Urban Deploy.
+- CI/CD Pipeline Design: Designed and implemented CI/CD pipelines using tools such as Bamboo, Docker, Jenkins, Bitbucket, and Urban Deploy to streamline deployment processes.
-- Working On developing AWS lambda using AWS CDK with complete CI/CD pipelines.
+- AWS Lambda Development: Currently developing AWS Lambda functions using AWS CDK, integrating complete CI/CD pipelines for efficient serverless application management.